Helios: Gods

 Aelian wrote that Nerites was the son of the sea god Nereus and the Oceanid Doris.
-In the version where Nerites became the lover of Poseidon, it is said that Helios turned him into a shellfish, for reasons unknown to Aelian's sources, who theorized that perhaps Helios was somehow offended.
-At first Aelian writes that Helios was resentful of the boy's speed, but when trying to explain why he changed his form, he suggests that perhaps Poseidon and Helios were rivals in love, and the sun god wished the youth would run among the constellations, rather than be with the sea monsters.
+In the version where Nerites became the lover of Poseidon, it is said that Helios turned him into a shellfish, for reasons unknown.
+At first Aelian writes that Helios was resentful of the boy's speed, but when trying to explain why he changed his form, he suggests that perhaps Poseidon and Helios were rivals in love.

 In an Aesop fable, Helios and the north wind god Boreas argued about which one between them was the strongest god.
 They agreed that whoever was able to make a passing traveller remove his cloak would be declared the winner.
 Boreas was the one to try his luck first; but no matter how hard he blew, he could not remove the man's cloak, instead making him wrap his cloak around him even tighter.
 Helios shone bright then, and the traveller, overcome with the heat, removed his cloak, giving him the victory.
 The moral is that persuasion is better than force.
-Athenaeus of Naucratis records in his Deipnosophistae that Greek author Hieronymus of Rhodes, in his Historical Notes, quoted an anecdote about playwrights Sophocles and Euripides that referenced the fable of the two gods' contest; it related how Sophocles made love to a boy outside the city's gates who then proceeded to steal Sophocles' cloak, and leave behind his own boyish one.
-Euripides then joked that he had had that same boy too, and it had not cost him anything.
-Sophocles then replied to him that "It was the Sun, and not a boy, whose heat stripped me naked; as for you, Euripides, when you were kissing someone else's wife the North Wind screwed you.
-You are unwise, you who sow in another's field, to accuse Eros of being a snatch-thief."